-Computer hardware engineers must have the perseverance to perform comprehensive tests of systems, again and again, to ensure the hardware is functioning properly.
-They are well compensated for their efforts.
+Computer hardware engineers must have the perseverance to perform comprehensive tests of systems, again and again, to ensure the hardware is functioning as it should.

 Computer systems analysts assess an organization's computer systems and recommend changes to hardware and software to enhance the company's efficiency.